exercism/v2-website/CONTRIBUTING.md

 ### Ruby Tests
 - The Ruby Code guidelines apply, other than for calling factories, where we prefer the style `create :user, name: "Jeremy Walker", handle: "iHiD"`
+- Use double quotes everywhere.

 ### Haml

 - When executing Ruby, do not use spaces between the `=` and the method. e.g. use `=image_tag` not `= image_tag`.
+- Use double quotes everywhere.

 ### SCSS